Being A Student In Mauritania: 2016 vs 2017

 – What Has Changed?

-A lot of changes have occurred in the university of Mauritania in the past one year.
+A lot of changes have occurred in the University of Mauritania in the past year.
 Many things that were not present in the year 2016 have now been added in this present year, 2017.
 Students in the country now have many more opportunities available to them, many of which have been a result of government changes to help improve educational provision.

-AVAILABILTY OF MORE SCHOLARSHIPS
+AVAILABILITY OF MORE SCHOLARSHIPS